sav-che/TL-2/Authors/Zschacke, (Georg) Hermann {std. Zsch.}.md

-> [!cite] BHL link: this entry starts at [page 558](https://www.biodiversitylibrary.org/item/103250#page/618/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 558](https://www.biodiversitylibrary.org/page/33066898) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Zschacke, \[Georg\] Hermann (1867-1937), German botanist and high school teacher; studied at the Teachers College of Köthen; teacher's exam.
 Dessau 1889; junior high school teacher's exam.
-Magdeburg 1892; at Zerbst 1887-1892, at Hecklingen 1892-1898; from 1898-1924 at a Girl's high school in Bernburg; in captivity 1914-1916; in Davos 1916-1917. (*Zsch.*).
+Magdeburg 1892; at Zerbst 1887-1892, at Hecklingen 1892-1898; from 1898-1924 at a Girl's high school in Bernburg; in captivity 1914-1916; in Davos 1916-1917.
+**Abbreviated name**: *Zsch.*

 #### Herbarium and types